thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iii---azure-arc.md

 * Operating System
 * Connectivity Method

-The subscription and Resource group fields should be selected where you would want the Azure Connected Machine resource to reside.
+The subscription and Resource group fields should be selected where we would want the Azure Connected Machine resource to reside.
 For this demo, I have only created a single resource group for all my Azure Arc Resources.
-In production or a none demo environment, you would have many resource groups all based off of criteria like environments, or locations, etc.  This will help with assigned resources via RBAC and other Azure services like Azure Policies, etc moving forward.
+In production or a none demo environment, I would have many resource groups all based off of criteria like environments, or locations, etc.  This will help with assigned resources via RBAC and other Azure services like Azure Policies, etc moving forward.
 The next important area I will call out is the Operating system section.
 Since this is a Linux box we need to make sure we change that to Linux.
 We will leave Connectivity method default for Public Endpoint.
-Moving forward, I highly suggest you start using Private Endpoints to help secure your environment.
+Moving forward, I highly suggest we start using Private Endpoints to help secure our environment.

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20094047.png)